JianhengShi/Pacman/wiki-template/Design-Choices.md

 [Back to top](#table-of-contents)
 ### Agent Choice
 The results of the game showed that the A* algorithm achieved an overwhelming victory.
-Therefore, we finally decided to use this version of the agent as the initial choice.
+Therefore, we finally decided to use this version as the initial choice.

 [Back to top](#table-of-contents)
 ### Analysis and Discussion